My

 past, its democratic transition, and its uncertain and contested

 future.
-My first book, Refracted Visions (Duke University Press, 2010)
+My first book, Refracted Visions: Popular Photography and National Modernity in Java (Duke

 examined the role of popular photography in the making of national

 subjects and postcolonial Java.
-A recent project explored the
+A current project explores visuality,

-ethnic Chinese minority in Indonesia.
-I am interested in how
+violence, and the ethnic Chinese minority in Indonesia.
+I am interested

-contemporary artists are giving visual form to memories that have been
+in how contemporary artists are giving visual form to memories that

-excluded from public discourse and official by mining overlooked
+have been otherwise excluded from public discourse and official historical

 Graduate Center.